wbudic/LifeLog/Current Development Check List.md

 ### v.2.0 Encountered

+* Export to CVS button on selected logs.
 * Hover over log entries, to make more visible what log entry is being ticked on wider screens.
 * Multiple search views and their settings, should be preserved as last preset.
 Maybe even have name multiple ones in a dropdown.
 * Multiple category assignment to be enabled, where the first selected is the primary, others put in separate cross reference table.